 For charity and not-for-profit organisations raising funds is a well-documented challenge but many of these organisations also struggle to keep their IT costs and administration time under control.
 Often these organisations have multiple, widely dispersed local offices and centres.
 Every cent spent keeping the technology on these desktops working is money not spent on the organisation’s chosen good causes.
 But in this battle, many organisations are now turning to virtual desktops and IGEL Technology for desktop solutions that supports the needs of their staff, and sometimes their clients, without busting the budget.

 Before its technology upgrade, St Michael’s House was struggling to manage 250 aging PCs distributed across its units with local data storage and a mix of dial-up and broadband connections.
-After moving to a Citrix virtual computing infrastructure, the team ran an IGEL thin client proof of concept, guided by the support company, and quickly saw that there were huge performance advantages with the IGEL devices.
+After moving to a Citrix virtual computing infrastructure, the team ran an IGEL endpoint proof of concept, guided by the support company, and quickly saw that there were huge performance advantages with the IGEL devices.
 The other big win was the IGEL management software.
 All the devices can be managed centrally with a few simple point and clicks.
-In terms of cutting management overhead, The St Michael’s IT team said they had “never seen any other thin client management software come close to its capabilities”.
+In terms of cutting management overhead, The St Michael’s IT team said they had “never seen any other endpoint security and optimization software come close to its capabilities”.

-Today, St Michael’s House has around 130 IGEL thin clients deployed and is slowly replacing more and more PCs as budgets allow.
-Over time the organisation is aiming for 80% of all its remote location desktops to be IGEL thin clients.
+Today, St Michael’s House has around 130 IGEL endpoints deployed and is slowly replacing more and more PCs as budgets allow.
+Over time the organisation is aiming for 80% of all its remote location desktops to be IGEL endpoints.
 The devices are connected to a server farm using Citrix XenApp and users access their office and clinical applications via a virtual desktop with some published apps.
 All data is stored and accessed centrally, rather than on the local desktops, ensuring client data is held far more securely than ever before.